About Us

 Steven Eyster

-Steven Eyster is a Florida Native originally from North Fort Myers, Florida and now resides in the Tampa Bay Area.
+Steven Eyster is a Florida native, originally from North Fort Myers, and now resides in the Tampa Bay Area.
 He earned a bachelor’s degree in Environmental Policy from the University of South Florida in 2016.
-After the completion of his degree, he went on to become an ISA certified arborist as well as Tree Risk Assessment Qualified in 2020.
+After completing his degree, he became an ISA Certified Arborist and obtained Tree Risk Assessment Qualification (TRAQ) in 2020.
+As of 2025, he has also earned the Certified Urban Forest Professional designation.

-Steven has always had a love for conservation and nature.
-At a young age he found a passion for the outdoors through being in the Boy Scouts of America, where he became an eagle scout.
-He continued to nurture this passion when he obtained his degree from the University of South Florida.
-While he attended USF, he interned at an environmentally focused charter school where he learned to work with kids and share his knowledge passing it on to the next generation.
-After graduating with his bachelors, he went into the municipal forestry field where he continued to work and hone his skills.
+Steven has always had a deep love for conservation and nature.
+From a young age, he developed a passion for the outdoors through his involvement in the Boy Scouts of America, where he earned the rank of Eagle Scout.
+He continued to nurture this passion while pursuing his degree at the University of South Florida.
+During his time at USF, he interned at an environmentally focused charter school, where he gained experience working with children and sharing his knowledge, passing it on to the next generation.
+After earning his bachelor’s degree, Steven entered the municipal forestry field, where he has continued to grow and refine his skills.

 Featured Instructors